 Decide the Placement for Your Vent Fan

 Consider Your Options

-You can find air vents that are specifically designed for suspended ceilings, but if you want a normal vent fan you can certainly use it.
-You would simply need to block out the space between the fan and the suspended ceiling with extra drywall.
+You can find air vents that are specifically designed for suspended ceilings, but if you want a normal vent fan you can certainly use it as well.
+You simply need to block out the space between the fan and the suspended ceiling with extra drywall.

-Step 4- Installing the Vent Fan
+Installing the Vent Fan

-Read and carefully follow the directions that come with your vent fan kit.
+Read and carefully follow the directions that come with your vent-fan kit.
 Of course, you’ll have to make adjustments due to the suspended ceiling, but assembling the vent fan properly is still a necessary step.
-Cut a hole in the selected suspended ceiling tile for your vent fan using the drywall saw.
-Attach the vent fan to the ceiling joist based on the directions that come with your vent fan.
+Take the relevant suspended ceiling tiles down and cut holes in them using the drywall saw.
+Attach the vent fan to the ceiling joist.

-Step 5- Wiring the Vent Fan
+Wiring the Vent Fan

-Step 6- Finishing the Suspended Ceiling Project
+Finishing the Suspended Ceiling Project

 You’ll need to use the extra drywall to make sure your vent fan is connected to the part of the fan that is attached to the ceiling joist.
 Make sure you vent the fan and connect it to the proper exhaust above your suspended ceiling.
 Put the cover of your vent fan on, if you have one, and complete the project.
 You’ll also need to wire the vent fan to a switch if you plan on using it on a regular basis.
 Once this is completed, you can restore the power to the working area and try out your new vent fan.